josephmate/OdinCodeBrowser/README.md

 9. [ ] Click on variable definition to get all usages
 9. [ ] Click on class/interface definition to get all subtypes
 9. [ ] Click on method definition to get all overrides and impls
-10. [ ] Multi repository support (ex: browsing guava but also linking to JDK8)
+9. [ ] Multi repository support (ex: browsing guava but also linking to JDK8)
+    1. [ ] Repository exposes it's index file as json
+    1. [ ] Build loads index files, then builds it own index
+    1. [ ] Create a demo using current project OdinCodeBrowser -> apache text -> apache commons -> JDK8
 9. [ ] Nice syntax highlighting somehow without javascript!
      1. [x] Some syntax highlighting
      2. A dark mode syntax highlighting on